 Rogue: Ecl9pse, Slashug, easilyy, Shuttle, VertcL and Ranger (their coach)

 Rogue has been constantly North America’s #2 team, behind Evil Geniuses.
-Following Rogues victory over EG at DreamHack Montreal and EG’s weak showing at the Season 8 Finals, though, Rogue may now have their chance to break through to the very top of NA and establish themselves as one of the best teams in the World.
-What better place is there to do this than R6’s de facto-World Championships, the Invitational?.
+Following Rogues victory over EG at DreamHack Montreal and the US Nationals as well as EG’s weak showing at the Season 8 Finals, Rogue may now have their chance to break through to the very top of NA and establish themselves as one of the best teams in the World.
+What better place is there to do this than R6’s de facto-World Championships, the Invitational?

 The qualifiers will take the form of a standard Swiss Format system with 8 rounds and 3 lives, which means your team can lose up to 3 Matches before they drop out for the day.
 The teams will be assigned points based on their performance at each of their qualifiers, with the top six teams at the end of the sixth qualifier qualifying for the playoffs where they’ll join the Pro and Challenger League squads.